Rockets Hit Kabul Airport After Mattis Arrives On Unannounced Visit

 Mattis is visiting Afghanistan along with NATO Secretary-General Jens Stoltenberg, to discuss security plans and training in the country.

-NPR's Tom Bowman, who is traveling with Mattis, reports that:
+NPR's Tom Bowman, who is traveling with Mattis, reports:

 "Mattis said he would not abandon Afghanistan to what he called a merciless enemy that tried to kill its way to power.
 He said the only way ahead for the Taliban is a negotiated settlement.